 4th Grade---Chavurat T'einah (Fig)

 6th Grade---Chauvrat Seorah (Barley)

 For families with very young children, our monthly Z’raim program enables families to spend structured time together on Sunday mornings at Etz Chayim.
 It is a natural next step to go out to lunch together, head for the park or set up a play-date for after naptime.

-During the fall of 7th grade, families participate in the Bar/t Mitzvah Family Class.
+During the fall of 7th grade, families who will be celebrating Bar and Bat Mitzvah at Etz Chayim in the following calendar year, participate in the Bar/t Mitzvah Family Class.
 Throughout the Bar/t Mitzvah year, families find many opportunities to connect with each other as they learn together, help at the Oneg Shabbat after each Bar/t Mitzvah and support each other in various ways.

 For our middle school and high school students, the opportunity to share meals together keeps strong connections to each other and to the broader Etz Chayim community.

 At times of need and in celebration, our Etz Chayim community becomes one extended family.
 Our students learn the meaning of the expression kol yisrael arevim zeh lazeh/all Jews are responsible for each other by observing and participating in lifecycle events such as welcoming and naming new babies, Bar/Bat Mitzvah, funerals and shiva minyans.